 Wireless Network Service Set Identifier (SSID) is the name of your wireless network.
-Create Name: a name using up to 32 characters.
-The SSID is case-sensitive.

-Wireless Channel: Indicates the channel setting for the WBR-2310.
-By default the channel is set to 6.
+Create is set to Auto.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
 The Auto Channel Scan setting can be selected to allow the WBR-2310 to choose the channel with the least amount of interference.